Leng CalohTechnology & Innovation Manager

 Leng Caloh formerly served as KPBS technology & innovation manager, where she oversaw strategy for digital fundraising, online marketing, and analytics.
 Leng helped oversee the KPBS digital team since its inception in 2006, and led the team through its coverage of the October 2007 wildfires.
 Leng was responsible for tapping into Twitter and Google Maps during the wildfires, which led to extensive coverage of KPBS' online Web 2.0 innovations and an APTRA Mark Twain Award for Breaking News Online.
 She was selected by SDSU President Dr. Stephen Weber as one of SDSU's Top 25 people for her work during the wildfires.
 Leng's career includes producing for both broadcast and online.
 She spent several years as a producer for the station's daily public affairs television program Full Focus, and has also worked on several national and independent documentaries.
-More recently, she served as KPBS' Convergence Editor, managing the Jacobs Project for Reporting Excellence, a multimedia fellowship program, and helping the station integrate its radio, television, and online platforms.
+She served as KPBS' Convergence Editor, managing a multimedia fellowship program, and helping the station integrate its radio, television, and online platforms.
 Leng has received a CINE Golden Eagle as well as numerous first place awards for her broadcast and web work from the local Society of Professional Journalists and the San Diego Press Club.
 Leng served on PBS's Digital Media Advisory Council (DMAC) from 2016-2018, and is currently a member of the Public Television Major Markets Group's Research, Data, and Analytics Committee.